svmiller/svmiller.github.io/_posts/2020-05-15-better-way-to-include-random-effects-stargazer.md

 ## Creating a Stargazer Table

 The approach I recommend starts with creating "tidied" data frames of the regression model.
 These will contain the fixed effects and their standard errors.
-Importantly, that's all we want from these objects even as the `broom` package will also store information about the random effects.
+Importantly, that's all we want from these objects even as the `{broom}` package will also store information about the random effects.
 It's useful information in a lot of applications, just not this particular one.

 ```r
 tidyM1 <- broom::tidy(M1)